hugovk/strava-tools/README.md

 # rm activities/*.fit
 ```

-### Convert FIT v2 files

 The Wahoo Elemnt Bolt creates files in FIT version 2.
-Here's some ways to convert to
-GPX.

-#### GPSBabel

-You can use [GPSBabel](https://www.gpsbabel.org/) to convert them, as above.

-Make sure you have GPSBabel 1.6.0 or later if you have something like a Wahoo Elemnt Bolt, or you may get `fit: Unsupported protocol version 2.0` with older versions such as 1.5.4.
+Use GPSBabel 1.6.0 or later, or you may get `fit: Unsupported protocol version 2.0` with older versions such as GPSBabel 1.5.4.

 #### FIT-to-GPX